fofinhoinsider/library/README.md

 # library
-Little library project to learn Spring Boot
+Little library project to learn Spring Boot and a few architectures